shaunhyp57/everglades/docs/README.rst

 This file tells git to ignore compiled files and telemetry output.

-Please read the `wiki page for the EVERGLADES Analytics and Engine`_ to learn more about the purpose of the game and the analytics.
+Please read the `wiki page for the EVERGLADES Analytics and Engine`_ to learn more about the game and the analytics.

 AUTHORS
 -------